dbonillaf/test_private_mac_sync/README.md

 > :warning: Remember that your CV has to be [a valid MAC JSON file](https://github.com/getmanfred/mac) to be synchronized !!!

-For example, there are 4 "study types" ("officialDegree", "certification", "unaccredited" and "selfTraining") if you include a new type like "kindergarten", your CV could be a valid JSON file but not a MAC and therefore, **your data won't be synchronized and we will send you an email with detailed info on the error**.
+For example, there are 4 "study types" ("officialDegree", "certification", "unaccredited" and "selfTraining") if you include a new type like "kindergarten", your CV could be a valid JSON file but not a MAC, and therefore, **your data won't be synchronized and we will send you an email with detailed info on the error**.

 You can find the full MAC definition available [here](https://github.com/getmanfred/mac/blob/master/schema/schema.json).
 If you have any question, please, don't hesitate to reach us at [support@getmanfred.com](mailto:support@getmanfred.com), ping us on [Twitter](https://twitter.com/getmanfred) or [fill a support ticket](https://getmanfred.freshdesk.com/).
 We'd love to help you! 🤓

 ## ⚖️ License

-The CVs included in this repository contain my personal and professional data, and they can't be automatically processed without my explicit permission according to the [GDPR](https://gdpr-info.eu/) (General Data Protection Regulation).
+The CVs included in this repository, contain my personal and professional data, and they can't be automatically processed without my explicit permission according to the [GDPR](https://gdpr-info.eu/) (General Data Protection Regulation).

 The [MAC format](https://github.com/getmanfred/mac) is free and open-source software licensed and distributed under the [Creative Commons Attribution Share Alike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0 International).